MetNetComp/DeepGDel/README.md

-# DeepGDel: Gene Deletion Strategy Prediction Framework for Growth-Coupled Production in Genome-Scale Metabolic Models
+# DeepGDel: Deep Learning-based Gene Deletion Prediction Framework for Growth-Coupled Production in Genome-Scale Metabolic Models

 ## About DeepGDel
 DeepGDel is a framework for predicting gene deletion strategies for growth-coupled production in genome-scale metabolic models.